What Are Sunil Grover & Shilpa Shinde Up To?

 Shilpa Looks Funny

-Just like Sunil looked funny singing the song, Shilpa too, made us laugh as she was seen lip-syncing Sunil's song in her own way!
+Just like Sunil looked funny singing the song, Shilpa too, made us laugh as she was seen lip-syncing to Sunil's song in her own way!
 Well, seeing Shilpa's new avatar, we assume that Shilpa and Sunil have started preparing for their new web series.

 Jindagi sirf teen cheejo pe chalti Hain..
 Entertainment..
 Entertainment..... and E N T E R T A I N M E N T Thanks @whosunilgrover for this Masterpiece..